-When SAP positions PSLE as an opportunity for your company, the fact that you will be paying a 17% factor for support in lieu of 22% is compelling at first glance.
+If SAP positions PSLE as an opportunity for your company, the fact that you will be paying a 17% factor for support in lieu of 22% will seem compelling when negotiating a deal with SAP.
 But before your company starts calculating potential savings, consider the following:

 Will PSLE Meet Your Needs?